The Bankrate promise

 Why is a quitclaim deed important?

-A quitclaim deed has its limits, but it is still a document that can work just as well if the grantor truly has the legal rights to a property and there are no liens or problems to be aware of.
-Quitclaim deeds are used in safer situations where there is little question about the ownership interest in a property.
+A quitclaim deed has its limits, but it can still work just as well if the grantor truly has the legal rights to a property and there are no liens or other title issues.

 Quitclaim deed uses